Engine Boss, Single Resource

 - Contribute to the planning process by providing accurate information and recommendations through established chain of command.

-Perform Wildland Urban Interface Duties
+Perform Wildland Urban Interface (WUI) Duties

 - Conduct WUI operations according to guidelines stated in IRPG, incident-specific objectives and guidelines, and agency-specific guidance.